Product » Xeams » Knowledge Base

 Part 2 - Actual Email

-When user gets the email, they do not see the envelope.
+When users receive the email, they do not see the envelope.
 Email clients only display the "Letter".
 This message must conform to rules specified in

 - An email is divided into at least two parts: Header and Body